 - A spreading rash that begins in the crease of the groin and moves down the upper thigh and buttocks.

 - A rash whose center tends to clear as the rash spreads.

 - A rash that may be full or partially ring shaped.

 - A rash that might be red, brown, purple or gray depending on your skin color.

 When to see a doctor

 - Stay dry.
-Keep your groin area dry.
-Dry your genital area and inner thighs thoroughly with a clean towel after showering or exercising.
-Use powder around your groin area to prevent excess moisture.
+Keep the groin area and inner thighs dry by drying with a clean towel after showering or exercising.
+Dry your feet last to avoid spreading athlete's foot to the groin area.

 - Find the correct fit.
-Make sure your clothes fit correctly, especially underwear, athletic supporters and sports uniforms.
-Avoid tightfitting clothes, which can rub and chafe your skin and make you more susceptible to jock itch.
+Choose underwear, athletic supporters and sports uniforms that fit well.
+Tight-fitting clothes can chafe your skin and up the risk of jock itch.
 Try wearing boxer shorts rather than briefs.

 - Don't share personal items.
 Don't let others use your clothing, towels or other personal items.
 Don't borrow such items from others.